Malnutrition in India: Region

 Under-nutrition is more prevalent in rural areas, again mainly due to low socioeconomic status.
 Anemia for both men and women is only slightly higher in rural areas than in urban areas.
 For example, in 2005, 40% of women in rural areas, and 36% of women in urban areas were found to have mild anemia.
 In urban areas, overweight status and obesity are over three times as high as in rural areas.

 In terms of geographical regions, Madhya Pradesh, Jharkhand, Andhra Pradesh, and Bihar have very high rates of under-nutrition.
 States with the lowest percentage of under-nutrition include Mizoram, Sikkim, Manipur, Kerala, Punjab, and Goa, although the rate is still considerably higher than that of developed nations.
 Further, anemia is found in over 70% of individuals in the states of Bihar, Chhattisgarh, Madhya Pradesh, Andhra Pradesh, Uttar Pradesh, Karnataka, Haryana, and Jharkhand.
 Less than 50% of individuals in Goa, Manipur, Mizoram, and Kerala have anaemia.

 Punjab, Kerala, and Delhi face the highest rate of overweight and obese individuals.

-Religion

-Studies show that individuals belonging to Hindu or Muslim backgrounds in India tend to be more malnourished than those from Christian, Sikh, or Jain backgrounds.